-If you would like to exercise your right to object, sending an email to info(at)trioptics.com is sufficient.
-We will then review your request and contact you with the result.
-You may also contact the above address if you have any questions about this data privacy statement or about data protection at TRIOPTICS.
+If you would like to make use of your right to object, an e-mail to info(at)trioptics.com is sufficient.
+We will then examine your problem and contact you with an outcome.
+You can also contact this address if you have questions on this privacy statement or on data protection at TRIOPTICS.

 Data protection officer

-We have appointed a data protection officer at our company who provides us with support and advice regarding compliance with data protection provisions.
-PrivCom Datenschutz GmbH, Dr. Bettina Kähler, phone: +49 40 48 40 90 10, info(at)privcom.de.
+We have appointed a company data protection officer, who supports and counsels us with a view to compliance with data protection requirements.
+PrivCom Datenschutz GmbH, Dr. Bettina Kähler, Tel.
+040 48 40 90 10, info(at)privcom.de

 Our websites are SSL encrypted, i.e. transmission of the sites in the net has been protected from insight from the outside.